Countermeasure against detector-blinding attack with estimation of secret-key leakage: Conclusions

-Furthermore, we evaluated the applicability of the proposed countermeasure against pulsed DBA via random variation detectors' gate voltage values for different sets of detection probabilities and optical system imperfections inherent to practical QKD systems.
-The importance of the represented results lies in providing a secure countermeasure against pulsed DBA while minimally limiting the secret key generation rate.
-Thus, we conducted numerical simulations of secure key fraction for the QKD system with detectors operating under the supply voltage values close to those utilized in our gap-increase-phenomenon investigations.
-The simulation results demonstrate that Eve cannot steal more than $\sim$ 1/3 of the distributed key without her presence being detected for a 100 km 2-SPAD-based QKD system.
-However, single-SPAD-based QKD systems require lower dark count rates and better alignment of optical components to achieve similar secure key generation rates.
+Furthermore, we evaluated the applicability of the proposed countermeasure against pulsed DBA for real-world QKD systems.
+This involved running numerical simulations of the secure key fraction and SKR for a QKD system with random variation of detection probabilities and comparing the results with the standard decoy-state BB84.
+The simulations were conducted across various detection probabilities, similar to those investigated in our gap-increase phenomenon studies, while also accounting for optical system imperfections inherent to practical QKD systems.
+The results show that, for a 100 km 2-SPAD-based QKD system, Eve cannot compromise more than roughly 1/3 of the distributed key without being detected.
+But using the mathematical apparatus presented in this paper, legitimate users can carefully assess this fraction and eliminate it by applying a privacy-amplification procedure.
+Thus, the countermeasure provides secure QKD while minimally impacting the secret key generation rate.
+However, 1-SPAD-based QKD systems require lower dark count rates and superior optical alignment to achieve comparable secure key generation rates.

+We further verified that our assessments remain conservative against a soft-attack strategy, in which Eve lowers the trigger pulse energy below $2E_{always}^{Def.\,V}$ to suppress double-click events at the expense of partial clicks imposition.
+We showed analytically that, throughout the admissible range of the default gate voltage probability $\alpha$ (including $\alpha_{opt}$), the imposed-bit fraction estimated under such an attack never exceeds the one obtained for the full-energy strategy considered in Section \ref{fraction estimation}, for both 2- and 1-SPAD-based systems.
+Consequently, the proposed estimate provides an upper bound on Eve's information regardless of the trigger pulse energy she selects.

+Nevertheless, the CW detector blinding attack almost negates the effect of this defense, meaning the system still needs some basic detector current control.
+Therefore, the aforementioned defense, when properly configured and combined with our countermeasure, can be considered a powerful tool for protecting QKD systems from any type of DBA.

+Ultimately, we would like to emphasize that in this work, we focus on demonstrating a general method that can be applied to a broad class of commercially available detectors and QKD systems.
+This general applicability constitutes one of the key advantages of the proposed countermeasure against blinding attacks.
+Even if a designed state-of-art detector is vulnerable to fluctuations of parameters, the countermeasure could still be effective if the reduced gate voltage is chosen with an appropriate safety margin due to condition (\ref{eq:refname1}), ensuring proper operation of our method regardless of possible side effects, including potential memory effects.

+While the development of a fully implemented SPAD with real-time random modulation of detection probability, or its integration into a complete QKD system, is beyond the scope of the present studies, we hope that the proposed approach will stimulate further development and practical implementation by detector manufacturers and system designers.